Gurudayal19/ev101-scripts/L2 Understading electric vehicless/Different types of motors used in Electric Vehicles.md

 -=- _Components of an induction motor_ | Source: [Robo Blazek](https://commons.wikimedia.org/wiki/File:AM_Klietka.png)

-Lets, look at the different parts of the rotor of an induction motor, from the above image
+Lets look at the different parts of the rotor of an induction motor, from the above image:

 1. **Shaft:** Connects the rotor to the output; this is the main component that transfers all the torque provided by the rotor to the outside load.